 Takara Bio broke news that the Medical Products Agency (“MPA”), the Swedish national authority responsible for regulation of drug and medical products, granted the company a manufacturing license for derivation and banking of human embryonic stem (hES) cells to be produced under GMP conditions.
 The cells will be produced at Takara Bio’s manufacturing laboratory located in Göteborg, Sweden, within Takara Bio Europe’s facility.

-The announcement caught my attention, because to the best of my knowledge, Takara Bio is the first company worldwide to offer this service for human ESCs.
+This announcement makes Takara Bio the first company worldwide to offer this service for human ESCs.

 Takara Bio’s Role with Human Pluripotent Stem Cells

 The significance of this event is that Takara Bio is now capable of providing a safe, reliable source of hES cells for future cellular therapeutic development by sourcing starting material from FDA-compliant facilities according to FDA guidelines and leveraging its proprietary, feeder-free hES cell establishment method, which is animal- and human-component free.

 Historically, Takara Bio has had long-standing experience in human embryonic stem cell derivation, and under this new MPA license, it can offer this as a contract manufacturing service for customers who are focused on clinical cell therapy applications.